-Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balance to the Statement of Activities Year Ended June 30, 2022

-Total Net Changes in Fund Balances, ( Governmental Funds --------------------------------------- --------------------

-Amounts reported for governmental activities in the statement of net position are different because:

-Capital outlays are reported in governmental funds as expenditures.
+econciliation of the Governmental Funds Statement of Revenues, xpenditures and Changes in Fund Balance to the Statement of Activities ear Ended June 30, 2023 otal Net Changes in Fund Balances, Governmental Funds \$ 237,705 Amounts reported for governmental activities in the statement of net position are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation expense.
-This is the amount by which depreciation exceeds capital outlays in the period.

-Capital outlays1,645,463Depreciation expense(2,126,025)

-Net loss on disposal of capital assets.

-Because some property taxes will not be collected for several months after the District's fiscal year ends, they are not considered as "available" revenues in the governmental funds.
+This is the amount by which capital outlay exceeds depreciation in the period.
+Capital outlays \$ 2,990,337 Depreciation expense (2,002,158) 988,179 Disposal of capital assets.
+(40,121 Because some property taxes will not be collected for several months after the District's fiscal year ends, they are not considered as "available" revenues in the governmental funds.
 Deferred inflows of resources - tax revenues increased by this amount this year.

-The issuance of long-term debt (e.g. bonds, financed purchase agreement) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+73,287 The issuance of long-term debt (e.g. bonds, financed purchase agreement) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums and discounts when debt is first issued, whereas these amounts are capitalized and amortized in the statement of activities.
-During the fiscal year ended June 30, 2022, the following transactions factor into this reconciliation:

-Retirement of principal of long-term debt

-Bond premium amortization

-Retirement of financed purchase agreements payable

-Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+During the fiscal year ended June 30, 2023, the following transactions factor into this reconciliation: Retirement of principal of long-term debt 2,322,000 Bond premium amortization Retirement of financed purchase agreements payable 1,694 105,704 Refirement of infanced purchase agreements payable 103,704 2,429,398 Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
 In the statement of activities, interest expense is recognized as the interest accrues, regardless of when it is due.
-The The additional interest accrued in the statement of activities over the amount due is shown here.

-Other postemployment benefits payable are considered long-term in nature, and are not reported reported as liabilities within the funds.
+The additional interest accrued in the statement of activities over the amount due is shown here.
+333 Other postemployment benefits payable are considered long-term in nature, and are not reported reported as liabilities within the funds.
 Such liabilities, are however, reported within the statement of net position, and changes in these liabilities are reflected within the statement of activities.
-This amount represents the change in other postemployment benefits payable and associated deferred outflows of resources and deferred inflows of resources for the outflows of resources and deferred of the year ended June 30, 2022.

-In the statement of activities, certain operating expenses, compensated absences (vacations and sick days), are measured by the amounts earned during the year.
+This amount represents the change in other postemployment benefits payable and associated deferred outflows of resources and deferred inflows of resources for the outflows of resources and deferred inflows of resources for the year ended June 30, 2023.
+19,891 In the statement of activities, certain operating expenses, compensated absences (vacations and sick days), are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used.
 This amount represents the difference between the amount earned versus the amount used.

-The net pension liability is considered long-term in nature, and is not reported as a liability within the funds.
+32,277 The net pension liability is considered long-term in nature, and is not reported as a liability within the funds.
 Such liability is, however, reported within the statement of net position, and changes in this liability is reflected within the statement of activities.
-This amount represents the change in the net pension liability and associated deferred outflows of resources and deferred inflows of resources for the year ended June 30, 2022.
+This amount represents the change in the net pension liability and associated deferred outflows of resources ÷ . , 3,154,979 and deferred inflows of resources for the year ended June 30, 2023.

-Change in Net Position of Governmental Activities
+See notes to financial statements 22

-Statement of Revenues, Expenditures and Change in Fund Balance - Budget and Actual - General Fund Year Ended June 30, 2022
+Statement of Revenues, Expenditures and Change in Fund Balances - Budget to Actual - General Fund Year Ended June 30, 2023